adamimos/LineBreakManifold/README.md

 ```

 ### Slow first run
-First run downloads Gemma-2-2b model (~5GB).
+First run downloads Gemma-2-27b model (tens of GB).
 This is cached.

 ### Dataset too large
 Generate only the widths you need: